-- professional and management sector include those employed in professional and technical services, management of companies, and administration and support. - Between 2007 and 2017, the number of professional and management jobs in the county increased by 19 percent.
+- Jobs in the professional and management sector include those employed in professional and technical services, management of companies, and administration and support. - Between 2007 and 2017, the number of professional and management jobs in the County increased by 1.2 percent.